themassiveone/themassiveone/README.md

 I also recently successfully completed an Apprenticeship as a Specialized Computer Scientist in Software Development.

-If you want to learn more about me as a professional, please take a look at one of my experiences:
+If you want to learn more about me as a professional, please take a look at one of my experiences (FULL DOCUMENTATION IS WORK IN PROGRESS):

 - [Software Development](/experiences/softwareDevelopment.md)
 - [Homelab](/experiences/homelab.md)